Family-Based Immigrant Visas (F) for Limited Numbers

 - Family Fourth Preference (F4): Brothers and sisters of U.S. citizens, their spouses, and minor children.
 (65,000)

-The total number is around 226.000 for these Family Preference Immigrant Visa categories.
+The total number of these Family Preference Immigrant Visa categories is about 226.000.

 Of course, if the number of qualified applicants for a category of family-based immigrant visas exceeds the available immigrant visas, there will be an immigration waiting list.
 This is a situation almost every year.
 In these cases, a list is created with priority for the application date.